nzbart/ArlecRC210Switch/README.md

 }

 void loop() {
-  // Switch numbers are from 0 to 7, with 2 representing 'All' switches.
+  // Switch numbers are from 0 to 7.

   arlecSwitch.setArlecSwitchState(6, true);
   delay(5000);